-We aim to be as self-sufficient as we can for fruit and vegetables and have established large vegetable gardens & an orchard.
-We milk a cow and produce our own butter & cheese.
+We aim to be as self-sufficient as we can for fruit and vegetables and have established large vegetable gardens and an orchard.
+We used to milk a cow and produce our own butter and cheese, but our cow has died and we have no replacement yet.
 We are not vegetarian, nor do we eat totally organic produce (other than what we produce ourselves).

 We eat mainly beef as we grow this ourselves.
 We like to eat altogether with any helpers, so if you have any special dietary requirements (e.g. no dairy, etc) PLEASE let us know in advance so we can tell you whether we can cater to your requirements - or bring some of your special food items with you.
 We are not set up for vegetarians as this can put extra work on Lindy in food preparation which she does not have time for.

-We love to travel & enjoy meeting others from the countries we visit - therefore we appreciate the opportunity to reciprocate the wonderful hospitality we have received.
+We love to travel and enjoy meeting others from the countries we visit - therefore we appreciate the opportunity to reciprocate the wonderful hospitality we have received.

-We do appreciate p in the evening, such as doing the dishes each night, as part of the meal preparation procedures.
+We do appreciate help in the evening, such as doing the dishes each night, as part of the meal preparation procedures.

 We are situated 30 minutes drive from Kerikeri, in the east, and 25 mins from Kaikohe, to the south.
 Workers without a car would need to catch a bus to Kerikeri or Kaikohe, where we could pick you up.
 If you do have a car or van of your own this would be an advantage, as we do not travel in to town very often.

-Work varies and includes working on our poured-earth house, feeding animals, lawn mowing, clearing invasive plants from the bush, clearing fallen branches, clearing bush tracks, cleaning windows, possibly some housework such as washing dishes, vacuuming, dusting, washing the car and numerous other small tasks.
+Work varies but mostly includes gardening, feeding animals, lawn mowing, clearing invasive plants from the bush, clearing fallen branches, clearing bush tracks, cleaning windows, possibly some housework such as washing dishes, vacuuming, dusting, washing the car and numerous other small tasks.
 You may also find yourself cutting firewood or mulching tree branches for our compost heaps.

 Some of the work is physically demanding so a reasonable level of physical fitness is required.

-We recommend workers shop for any extras (treats and toiletries) before coming as we are not within walking distance to any shops and drive to town normally once every 2 weeks.
-We have limited daily internet access which is fine for basic emailing but not much else.
+We recommend workers shop for any extras (treats and toiletries) before coming as we are not within walking distance to any shops and drive to town normally once every 2 weeks, so unless you have your own transport you will be unable to get additional supplies once you are here.
+We have limited daily internet access which is fine for basic emailing but not much else (i.e. NO Facebook!).
 We do NOT have cellphone/mobile coverage where we live.